-Level of retail floorspace (sq.m. gross) at April 2022
+Level of retail floorspace (sq. m. gross) as of April 2023

-5.138 Prior to monitoring year 2015/16, comparison and convenience retail floorspace were not monitored separately.
+5.147 Prior to monitoring year 2015/16, comparison and convenience retail floorspace were not monitored separately.
 The table below breaks down the above figures into comparison retail floorspace approved, under construction or completed since the monitoring for this indicator commenced.
 There have been no new approvals or completions of comparison retail floorspace in the largest centres in 2020/21 and so there is no change from the figures that were reported last year.